bondibox/tronsr-template/COMMUNITY_PLAN.md

-Our job is to promote the adoption of the Tron blockchain for use in distributed applications and transactions of TRX cryptocurrency.

-We have airdropped more than 300,000 CommunityNodeTokens to our Telegram community.
+We are using our Super Representative candidate allowance to give value to our CommunityNodeToken (TRUC).
+We have airdropped more than 300,000 of these tokens to Tron voters and members of our telegram channel.
+We will continue to give the TRUC token value and to increase its circulating supply.